Info Agency Main Banner Content

 Interested in rehabilitating wildlife?

 Many wild animals have become displaced as the result of urban growth and habitat removal.
 Raccoons, opossums and coyotes are becoming more common in urban areas.
 They can use attics for shelter, destroy shingles and soffits, and eat garbage.
-The DNR licenses individuals to provide nuisance wild animal control services to the public.
+Indiana DNR licenses individuals to provide nuisance wild animal control services to the public.
 Learn more about dealing with nuisance wildlife.